-Since the 1990s, water quality improvements have been achieved in Florida through the seesawing efforts of policymakers and public and private stakeholders (Table 1.1).
+Since the 1990s, water quality improvements have been achieved in Florida through the seesawing efforts of policymakers and public and private stakeholders (Table 1.1 and Appendix 1.4.1).
 The policymakers push on the legislative side (via governmental regulatory agencies), while public/private interests push on the judicial side (via lawsuits in the courts).
 The last four decades have been marked by this oscillation between lawsuits and laws.
 The result has been incremental and adaptive water quality management.

 1.5.1.
 Implementation of the Total Maximum Daily Load (TMDL) provisions of the Clean Water Act (CWA)

-For years one aspect of the CWA was overlooked until an influential court decision in 1999.
+For years, one aspect of the CWA was overlooked until an influential court decision in 1999.
 Several Florida environmental groups won a significant lawsuit against the EPA, pushing the agency to enforce the Total Maximum Daily Load (TMDL) provisions in the Federal CWA.
-For many waterbodies, including the LSJR, the development and implementation of a TMDL is required by the CWA as a means to reverse water quality degradation.
+For many waterbodies, the CWA requires the development and implementation of a TMDL in order to reverse water quality degradation.
 In the TMDL approach, state agencies must determine for each impaired water body: 1) the sources of the pollutants that could contribute to the impairment 2) the capacity of the water body to assimilate the pollutant without degradation and 3) how much pollutant from all possible sources, including future sources, can be allowed while attaining and maintaining compliance with water quality standards.
 From this information, agency scientists determine how much of a pollutant may be discharged by individual sources, and calculate how much of a load reduction is required by that source (Pollutant Load Reduction Goal or “PLRG”).
 Once the required load reductions are determined, then a Basin Management Action Plan (“BMAP”) must be developed to implement those reductions.
 Monitoring programs must also be designed to evaluate the effectiveness of load reduction on water quality.

-Since 1999, the EPA, DEP, SJRWMD, and numerous public and private stakeholders have been working through this TMDL/BMAP process to reduce pollution into the LSJR and its tributaries.
+Since 1999, the EPA, DEP, SJRWMD, and numerous public and private stakeholders have been working through this TMDL/BMAP process to reduce pollution in the LSJRB.
 Several TMDLs have been adopted in the LSJRB, including those for nutrients in the mainstem and fecal coliforms in the tributaries.
 In most cases, adoption of TMDLs is followed by development of a BMAP.
 According to DEP, “the strategies developed in each BMAP are implemented into National Pollutant Discharge Elimination System (NPDES) permits for wastewater facilities and municipal separate storm sewer system (MS4) permits” (DEP 2008b).
 A mainstem nutrient BMAP was completed in October 2008.
 In December 2009, the DEP released the BMAP for fecal coliform in the Lower St. Johns River Tributaries (DEP 2009b).
 This BMAP addressed ten tributaries for which TMDLs had been adopted in 2006 and 2009: Newcastle Creek, Hogan Creek, Butcher Pen Creek, Miller Creek, Miramar Creek, Big Fishweir Creek, Deer Creek, Terrapin Creek, Goodbys Creek, and Open Creek (DEP 2009b).
-In August 2010, DEP released the second BMAP to address fecal coliform in fifteen LSJR tributaries (Tributary BMAP II; DEP 2010a).
-Progress reports on all these BMAPs were published by DEP in 2014.
-As well, a new comprehensive statewide updated list of verified impaired waterbodies was released by DEP in 2014 (DEP 2014g).
+In August 2010, DEP released the second BMAP to address fecal coliform in fifteen LSJRB tributaries (Tributary BMAP II; DEP 2010a).
+A progress report on the mainstem BMAP was published in 2016 (DEP 2016m).
+Updates on the tributary BMAPs were published in 2016 and progress reports on the tributary BMAPs were published in 2017.

 Current and future efforts to improve the health of the LSJR (and other waterbodies in Florida) will continue to focus on implementation of the TMDL provisions of the CWA.
 As this process presses forward, Florida’s public and policymakers may continue to find themselves on the litigation-legislation seesaw, as both groups attempt to balance environmental concerns with an exploding population’s desire to dwell and prosper in the Sunshine State.